errea/LibraryApplication/README.md

 being able to reduce the code by doing so.

 ## LocalStorage

 I was asked to do it locally but it was a fine opportunity to learn and apply LocalStorage.
+I learned about the basics of it using the Mozilla documentation and also learned about JSON _stringify_ and _parse_ methods which made handling the data extremely easy.

+## FireBase Storage

+I was asked to do it locally but it was a fine opportunity to learn and apply LocalStorage.
 I learned about the basics of it using the Mozilla documentation